Updated: Oct 15

 You don’t need to use NetSuite to implement and you will get more direct responsive attention using a partner

 Start preparing your website mockups early on if you have a graphic designer in house.
 This helps you think through all the things you want in your website.
-Check out this demo website for a SuiteCommerce Website example
+Check out this NetSuite ecommerce theme websites for a SuiteCommerce Website example

 Ask your NetSuite commerce partner what types of pre-made options exist when you are thinking you may need a customization.
 This helps to cut the cost in some areas.